SuperTux20/Pengaelic-Bot/README.md

 - Laugh
 - Snore
 ### Interactions with other users
-- Boop on the nose
+- Boop someone's nose
-- Pat on the head (or back)
 - Hug
 - Kiss
-- Nom
+- Pat someone on the head
-- Squish a face >3<
+- Squish someone's face
 - Tickle
 ### Tools
 - Clear a number of messages from a channel (requires Manage Messages permission)